LiskArchive/lisk-legacy-docs/intro.md

 Bookmarks save other Lisk adresses in Lisk Mobile like in an address book.
 To save a Lisk ID as bookmark, it is needed to specify a unique identifier, e.g. the name of the person, that own the respective Lisk ID.

+When sending LSk to another account with Lisk Mobile, you will be prompted automatically, to add the address to your bookmarks.
-To bookmark an account, go to "Bookmarks" page and hit the "+"-button.
+To bookmark an account manually, go to "Bookmarks" page and hit the "+"-button.
 Then define the respective adress and a label to be associated with that address.
 To save the bookmark, hit the "Add to bookmarks"-button.

-> The user can choose conveniently between the existing bookmarks, when sending tokens with Lisk Mobile.
+> The user can choose conveniently between the existing bookmarks, while sending tokens with Lisk Mobile.

-empty list | add new bookmark
+Empty list | Add new bookmark
  --- | ---
  ![account-activity](assets/2_1-Adding-A-New-Bookmark.PNG) | ![account-activity](assets/2_2-Bookmark-Added.PNG)